elixir-lang/elixir/lib/elixir/pages/Guards.md

 The module `Bitwise` also includes a handful of [Erlang bitwise operations as guards](Bitwise.html#guards).

 Macros constructed out of any combination of the above guards are also valid guards - for example, `Integer.is_even/1`.
-See the section "Defining custom guard expressions" below.
+For more information, see the "Defining custom guard expressions" section shown below.

 ## Why guards